superfly/docs/apps/persistent-storage.html.md

 ## Launch an app with a Fly Volume

-The first rule of Fly Volumes is always run at least two of them per application.
-That's the nature of hardware.
+The first rule of Fly Volumes is always run at least two of them per application, so that's what we'll do here.
+Volumes don't sync up by themselves; different apps will have their own ways of dealing with this so we won't get into that here.

 ### Launch, but don't deploy immediately.